Speak to an expert

 They’re awkward to retrofit in UK homes

-Secondly, almost all UK homes are heated through water-based central heating – so switching your heating system means you need to pull up all your floors in order to remove the heating pipes and/or install bulky ducting or multiple in-room units around your home.
+Secondly, almost all UK homes are heated through water-based central heating – so switching your heating system for a cooling system means you need to pull up all your floors to remove the heating pipes and/or install bulky ducting or multiple in-room units around your home.

 You then need another way to heat water

-Thirdly, air-to-air systems can only heat (or cool) your home – which is great for the ambient temperature but then means you need a completely different system to heat your water for showers, baths, and sinks.
+Thirdly, air-to-air systems can only heat or cool your home – which is great for the ambient temperature but this means you need a completely different system to heat your water for showers, baths, sinks, etc.

-This, in turn, further increases energy consumption and installation costs while also making maintenance more complex; after all, you’ll now have to organise maintenance of two systems.
+In turn, this means further increases energy consumption and installation costs while also making maintenance more complex; after all, you’ll now have to organise the maintenance of two systems.

 They’re not especially necessary

-Air to water heat pumps like the ones we install can be used for cooling too however this cannot be done with underfloor heating or traditional radiators due to condensation.
-Therefore, we need to replace these with fan convectors, these are a similar size to radiators but require power for the fan inside and a condense drain pipe that need to go outside.
-Another consideration is that ALL pipework within your house must be insulated to prevent condensation forming and causing damp issues within your home.
+Air-to-water heat pumps like the ones we install can be used for cooling too however, this cannot be done with underfloor heating or traditional radiators due to condensation.
+Therefore, we need to replace these with fan convectors, these are a similar size to radiators but require power for the fan inside and a condenser drainpipe that needs to go outside.
+Another consideration is that ALL pipework within your house must be insulated to prevent condensation from forming and causing dampness issues within your home.

 What’s the alternative?